smartinm/plone-meteo/README.txt

   Meteo uses Beautiful Soup to parser html documents.

-  The icons used by the product have been provided by National Institute of Meteorology website.
+  The icons used by the product have been provided by State Meteorological Agency website.